'It was so close to us the whole time': Neighbors and students of UI killing suspect Bryan Kohberger react to his arrest

 "We developed a clear picture over time and ... the work is not done," he said.
 "This has just started."

-Bill Thompson, Latah County prosecutor, said Kohberger faces charges of four counts of first-degree murder and felony burglary for allegedly entering the residence with intent to commit murder.
+Latah County Prosecutor Bill Thompson said Kohberger faces charges of four counts of first-degree murder and felony burglary for allegedly entering the residence with intent to commit murder.

 He implored the public to share tips about Kohberger to help his office strengthen the case against him by understanding "fully everything there is to know."